Skip to content

 Diagnostic checklist for founder dependency including sales participation and technical knowledge transfer

-Before you sign an LOI, run a simulation.
-Delegate full P&L authority to your COO or CFO for a quarter.
+Before you sign anything, simulate the exit.
+Hand full P&L authority to your COO or CFO for a quarter and a senior engineer full technical authority alongside.
 Let them run the board meeting.
-Let them handle the crisis.
-If they stumble, you have time to fix it.
-If they succeed, you have just proven to the market that the business is an asset independent of its creator.
+Let them own the next production incident and the next roadmap fight.
+If they stumble, you have time and no LOI on the table.
+If they hold, you walk into the data room with the one proof point that re-rates the whole deal: the business is an asset independent of its creator.
+That is the founder-ownership story acquirers actually pay for, and the ownership math finally tilts toward you instead of the buyer.

 Continue the operating path